Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Introduction

-Motivated by these facts, we perform the two-dimensional axisymmetric hydrodynamic simulations for the envelope collapse and the jet propagation in a single computation.
-The purpose of this study is to clarify whether the forward shock wave successfully propagates and breaks out from the various types of the stellar progenitors for GRBs or not, taking into account the jet feedback process, and to discuss the possibility of GRBs.
-We survey the parameter space of the jet opening angle and the accretion-to-jet conversion efficiency, and discuss how these key quantities affect the jet dynamics to obtain the simple analytical criteria of the possibility of GRBs.
+Motivated by these facts, we perform two-dimensional axisymmetric hydrodynamic simulations for the envelope collapse and the jet propagation in a single computation.
+The purpose of this study is to clarify whether the forward shock wave successfully propagates and breaks out from the various types of the stellar progenitors for GRBs or not, taking into account the jet feedback process.
+We survey the parameter space of the jet opening angle and the accretion-to-jet conversion efficiency, and discuss how these key quantities affect the jet dynamics to obtain the simple analytical criteria for the GRB production.
 This paper is organized as follows.
-In Section 2, we describes the models and methods in this paper.
-Then, our results will be presented with detailed analysis in Section 3.
-Finally, we devote to discuss our findings and conclude the paper in Section 4.
-In this paper, we employ the geometrical units.
+In Section 2, we describe the models and methods in this paper.
+Then, our results will be presented with detailed analyses in Section 3.
+Finally, we discuss our findings and conclude the paper in Section 4.